 - Ability to use a wide range of grammar structures.

 As a result, it is vital that you check your work after you finish writing.
-Always try to leave yourself two minutes at the end to proofread your work.
-Simple errors, which could be fixed with a quick check, will really damage your marks in this area.
+Always try to leave yourself two minutes in the end to proofread your work.
+Simple errors, which could be fixed with a quick check, select and report or modify, will really damage your marks in this area.

-A good answer will have a range of appropriate structures and tenses.
+A good academic writing task answer will have a range of appropriate structures and tenses.
 Many students try to insert complex sentences and tenses into their answers.
 This isn’t a good strategy.
 It will make your answers look unnatural and can result in you making mistakes.

 A good answer uses complex sentences (such as conditional and relative clauses) that flow naturally.

 Grammar is often the area that students struggle with the most, as it can easily bring a student’s scores down.
-The most important thing you have to do for any IELTS Writing Task is to answer the question.
-For General Training Task 1 questions you always have to write a letter.
+The most important thing you have to do for any IELTS writing task 1 is to answer the question.
+For general training task 1 questions you always have to write a letter.

 You will notice that the question below states that you should write about why you are writing to your friend and then gives four bullet points for you to mention.
 These are the five main things you must write about and you should write about these five things and these five things only.